A tablespace is a database storage unit that groups related logical structures together. The database data files are stored in tablespaces.

 NOLOGGING clause in the

-CREATE TABLESPACE statement to suppress redo when these operations are performed for objects within the tablespace.
 If you do not include this clause, or if you specify

 LOGGING instead, then the database generates redo when changes are made to objects in the tablespace.
 Redo is never generated for temporary segments or in temporary tablespaces, regardless of the logging attribute.